dtura0/python-dataflow-demo/README.md

 This will:

 - build the application Docker image
-- start PostgreSQL containers (app and test databases)
+- start PostgreSQL container
-- prepare the environment for running the app and tests
+- prepare the environment for running the app

 ### Run the application